WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 -   **Initializing the local context**

-    Local context is initialized directly within the HTML structure using the `data-wp-context` directive.
+    The local context is initialized directly within the HTML structure using the `data-wp-context` directive.
 This directive accepts a JSON string that defines the initial values for that piece of context.

     ```html
     <div data-wp-context='{ "counter": 0 }'>